-The Declaration of Accountability On The Ethical Engagement of Young People and Adults in Canadian Organizations is intended for international use, and may be printed electronically, or copied, for educational, service, or research purposes without consent from the authors.
-All other uses of this document require written permission from Cindy Blackstock at: First Nations Child & Family Caring Society of Canada, Suite 1001, 75 Albert Street, Ottawa, Canada, K1P 5E7.
+Guidelines for the Ethical Engagement of Young People is intended for international use, and may be printed electronically, or copied, for educational, service, or research purposes without consent from the authors.
+All other uses of this document require written permission from the First Nations Child & Family Caring Society of Canada, info@fncaringsociety.com.